tkhamez/swagger-eve-php/docs/Api/CharacterApi.md

 Character affiliation

-Bulk lookup of character IDs to corporation, alliance and faction  ---  This route is cached for up to 3600 seconds
+Bulk lookup of character IDs to corporation, alliance and faction  ---  This route is cached for up to 3600 seconds  --- [Diff of the upcoming changes](https://esi.evetech.net/diff/latest/dev/#POST-/characters/affiliation/)

 ### Example